bigcommerce/dev-docs/docs/api-docs/storefront/scripts-overview.md

 To render scripts, the store must have BigCommerce’s Optimized one-page checkout enabled.
 This is the default checkout type for all new Stencil stores.
 Existing stores have to change the checkout type as detailed in this article manually.

 Stencil themes from the marketplace support the [Optimized One-Page Checkout](https://support.bigcommerce.com/articles/Public/Optimized-Single-Page-Checkout#signup).
-However, there could be instances where the merchant maintains their private theme without the ability to support the Optimized one-page checkout.
-In this case, the merchant must add the theme support, following the steps [here](/stencil-docs/ZG9jOjIyMDY4MA-restyle-optimized-one-page-checkout).
+However, there could be instances where the merchant maintains their private theme without the ability to support the optimized one-page checkout.
+In this case, the merchant must add the theme support, following the [one-page checkout steps](/stencil-docs/customizing-checkout/optimized-one-page-checkout).

 ## Notes